-However, in some situations the employee may be able to return to work whilst certificated at their personal request if it is deemed appropriate to do so through discussion with the Head of Education/Registered Manager and Principal.
+NB.
+Any person declared not fit for work by a Medical Practitioner cannot return to work under normal circumstances whilst their certificate is current.
+However, in some situations the employee may be able to return to work whilst certificated at their personal request if it is deemed appropriate to do so through discussion with the YARSM and SES Principal (or member of the SES Executive Group).
 Doctors have the facility to write a sickness/fit note that describes an employee as "may be fit for work taking account of certain conditions and criteria".
 SES Ltd does not expect employees to return before they are able but there may be many aspects of a person's role that can still be performed and we expect all employees to reasonably explore those options in their conversations with their doctor and their line manager.